ThangLeQuoc/vietnamese-provinces-database/README.md

 ### How to ensure that my dataset is up-to-date?

-The government may gradually public decree
+The government may gradually public decree to change the administrative unit structure overtime.

 If you want to check the current up-to-date status of your provinces dataset, simply execute the [patch_checker.sql](patch/patch_checker.sql) script, and apply the missing decree patch (if any) in the [patch directory](./patch/).